The first book I ever read, from cover to cover, was H. G. Well’s War of the Worlds. From that moment on, I was hooked.

 Their co-worker called out in an angry voice from across the room, “Both of you are unlearned Philistines.
 This bit of speculative fiction is neither.
 It is quite simply superhero fiction.
 There is nothing science about it, I will admit to a layer of fantasy, but that is merely an homage to Tolkien.”

-On top of that, most people have their favorite work or writer to whom they are loyal.
+Complicating it even more, most people have their favorite work or writer to whom they are loyal.
 Stalwarts will point to Jules Verne and H.G.
 Wells and say that after them, everyone else is just a copycat.
 People who love Frank Herbert’s Dune will never back down from the opinion that it is the greatest science fiction ever, just as those who think that Authur C. Clarke’s 2001: A Space Odyssey is the best ever will never admit anything other than that could possibly be worthy of honor.
 Into this contentious field, I now submit my three favorite science fiction books.

 Fahrenheit 451, Ray Bradbury